 By learning and playtesting the mirror match you will gain a deep understanding of how the deck functions and will improve your general gameplay for all other matchups.
 For example, to do well in the mirror match you must learn how to use the toggle and how to make reads based on toggle delays which is a useful skill for any matchup you face (and any other deck you use!).
 You will have also learnt how to side deck well against one particular matchup which will allow you to side against other matchups more effectively.
 I enjoy the mirror match and I am happy to playtest the mirror with you.
 Just send me a message on discord @brenduke#0011 to arrange a time that is convenient for us both.

-Dominant Skills Used: Balance, Restart, Mind Scan
+Dominant Skills Used: Balance, Destiny Calling

 Side Deck Options: